Kramolín (Plzeň-South District)

 Kramolín is a municipality and village in Plzeň-South District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Etymology

-The name of was either derived from the old Czech word kramola (meaning 'quarrel') or from the personal name Kramola.
+The name Kramolín was derived either from the Old Czech word kramola (meaning 'quarrel') or from the personal name Kramola.

 Geography

 Kramolín is located about 34 km south of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is near the top of the Ostrá hill at 599 m above sea level.

 History

 The first written mention of Kramolín is from 1437.
 From the mid-16th century at the latest, it belonged to the Zelená Hora estate, owned by the Sternberg family.
 In 1630, half of the estate (including Kramolín) was bought by the Martinic family and Kramolín became part of the Plánice estate.
 In 1790, the Plánice estate was acquired by the Lords of Wallis, who owned it until the establishment of an independent municipality in 1850.